Car Hire in Greece – Not the Only Solution. Not Always the Best One Either.

 KTEL is Greece’s intercity bus network made up of sixty-two independent bus cooperatives, each operating within its own prefecture or region.
 They share a name, but little else.
 Each company is separately owned.
 Each sets its own schedules, prices, and routes.
 Some have modern websites and online booking systems.
 Others appear to be held together by optimism and a fax machine.

 Working out how they all connect (and sometimes don’t) takes time, local knowledge, and a fairly high tolerance for ambiguity.
-This is precisely why I built the A Greek Oddity Travel Planning Toolkit.
+This is precisely why I designed and built the app Plan Your Greece (available for Android on Google Play Store) and wrote the companion book How Greece Moves (available on Amazon).

 For the record – I’m not anti-car hire